kahnu044/wordpress-docker/WebSite/wp-content/plugins/custom-css-js/readme.txt

 = Who can publish/edit/delete Custom Codes? =
 By default only the Administrator will be able to publish/edit/delete Custom Codes.
 On the plugin activation there is a role created called Web Designer.
 You can assign this role to a non-admin user in order to allow to publish/edit/delete Custom Codes.
 On the plugin's Settings page there is an option to remove this role.

-= Compatibility with qTranslate X plugin =
-* If the [qTranslate X](https://wordpress.org/plugins/qtranslate-x/) plugin is adding some `[:]` or `[:en]` characters to your code, then you need to remove the `custom-css-js` post type from the qTranslate settings.
-Check out [this screenshot](https://www.silkypress.com/wp-content/uploads/2016/08/ccj_qtranslate_compatibility.png) on how to do that.

 = My website has HTTPS urls, but the codes are linked as HTTP = The URL for the linked Codes is built just like the URL for other media (from Media Library) by using the WordPress Address option found on the WP Admin -> Settings -> General page, as shown in [this screenshot](https://www.silkypress.com/wp-content/uploads/2016/12/ccj-siteurl.png).
 If the WordPress Address has HTTPS in the url, then the Custom Codes and all the other media will have HTTPS in the url.